Jim Garlow: Message and beliefs

 Garlow uses the name "Wesleyan" in his church's name.
 The name comes from the religious movement started by John Wesley, an Anglican cleric and theologian who founded Methodism.
 Wesley embraced the Arminian doctrines that dominated the Church of England at the time.
 Moving across Great Britain and Ireland, he helped form and organize small Christian groups that developed intensive and personal accountability, discipleship and religious instruction.
 Most importantly, he appointed itinerant, unordained evangelists to travel and preach as he did and to care for these groups of people.
 Under Wesley's direction, Methodists became leaders in many social issues of the day, including prison reform and the abolition of slavery.
 Wesley was a believer in lay leadership and lay preaching, appointing lay persons to minister to small groups of like believers.
 Methodism is well known for its emphasis on caring for the poor, the sick and the imprisoned.
 The Methodist preachers took the message to laborers and criminals who tended to be left outside organized religion at that time.
 In Britain, the Methodist Church had a major effect in the early decades of the making of the working class (1760–1820).
 In the United States, it became the religion of many slaves who later formed "black churches" in the Methodist tradition.

 "Some would say the church should not be in politics," he said.
-"This is not political — this is Biblical."'
+"This is not political – this is Biblical."'

 "I simply want the pastors to have that freedom and liberty that the First Amendment guarantees," he said.

-On willingness to listen and dialogue with opposing views:

-"I feel like there's way too much misunderstanding and way too much name-calling on this issue and not enough civil, respectful dialogue."
-I think the real goal is not to change other people's minds, but to show that people with opposing views can have a civil dialogue," Gene Robinson said.
+On willingness to listen and dialogue with opposing views, Garlow has stated, "I feel like there's way too much misunderstanding and way too much name-calling on this issue and not enough civil, respectful dialogue."
+Gene Robinson, an Episcopal bishop and the first openly gay bishop of a major denomination, commented, "I think the real goal is not to change other people's minds, but to show that people with opposing views can have a civil dialogue."